Statue of Gudea

 Many of Gudea’s statues had their heads severed to destroy their ritual potency.
 This statue of Gudea with hands clasped is a common motif shared across many of the Gudea figures.

 The hands create a distinctive pose that repeats in both seated and standing versions, and it is an expression of devotion, humility, and piety.

-The purpose of the statues were to represent the ruler in temples, to offer a constant prayer in his stead.
-Most of the statues bear an inscribed dedication explaining to which god it was dedicated.
+The purpose of the statues was to represent the ruler in temples and to offer a constant prayer on his behalf.
+Most of the sculptures bear an inscribed dedication explaining to which god it was dedicated.